Uganda’s Wonders, Chimps, Gorillas and White Rhino

 Wake up to the sounds of the park and enjoy a tasty breakfast before transferring to Ishasha, the southern sector of Queen Elizabeth national park.
 This journey takes approximately 2-3 hours on a very bumpy road – giving you what we call an African massage!
 However, there is plenty to see along the way and you’ll have the rest of the day to search for animals.

-Lunch will be served at Ishasha Jungle Lodge, a short distance from the park entrance and you can decide, on the day, w...Read All
+Lunch will be served at Ishasha Jungle Lodge, a short distance from the park entrance and you can decide, on the day, whether to have a little rest in the afternoon or to spend the maximum available time on game drives.

 Bwindi National Park